 I volunteer but the opportunity is not in the opportunities section

 Contact us at firstname.lastname@example.org and we can log your hour manually.

 Student life is busy.
-That’s why we only work with volunteering partners that have shown commitment to being flexible to your schedule.
+That’s why we only work with volunteering partners that have shown a commitment to being flexible to your schedule.
 If you don’t have time for a weekly or monthly commitment, check out our one-off opportunities.

 Don’t worry!
 Please come and visit us in the Union or email us on email@example.com and we’d be happy to help.
-Please note we are in the first year of growing opportunities at JMSU so we are still working on our offer.
+Please note we are in the first year of growth opportunities at JMSU so we are still working on our offer.